The beginning of my ordeal

 I decided to see two private therapists to help me overcome my emotional stress.
 My experiences with the two therapists were more positive than negative.
 However, at the beginning of the therapy, both underestimated the impact of the mobbing on me.
 It was clear that they had difficulties relating to bullying/mobbing as they hadn’t personally experienced it and they might have limited or no professional experience with victims of bullying.
 Since the bullying I experienced was covert, I had to insist with one therapist that I hadn’t made that all up.
 Having to prove to your therapist that what you have experienced is valid is beyond frustrating.
 However, it was a blessing in disguise since it spurred that burning desire to reach out to victims of bullying and become an anti-bullying consultant.
 Finally, both therapists validated my bullying experience.
 They both confirmed that my bullying experience was a traumatic one and that I had developed some PTSD symptoms.
 They gave me some tools to cope with the emotional and PTSD symptoms.
 I did my best to apply the tools and I saw some improvements.
 And I still had the chronic fever, body aches and gas but they were less frequent.

 However, still working in the same school was a major trigger for me.
 I was constantly reminded of the mobbing I had experienced in the past.
-I didn’t have panic attacks anymore but often felt that I was on the verge of having one.
+I didn’t have anxiety attacks anymore but often felt that I was on the verge of having one.
 I wasn’t bullied anymore but a random malicious incident would trigger memories of my bullying experience.
 And I still experienced chronic fever, body aches and gas.
-In late 2021, I started to think of resigning from my job of 15 years as I began to feel that I had done my best to heal while remaining in this working environment.
+In late 2021, I started to think of resigning from my job as I began to feel that I had done my best to heal while remaining in this working environment.
 I decided to take some time off and the Covid-19- work from home did me some good.
 However, when I resumed work at school in February 2022, the chronic fever and body aches came back with a vengeance.
 I remember going to work on the first day and having a good day at work.
 However, the next morning, I was unable to get up and go to work.
 I had severe fever and body aches for 3 days.
 On Friday, I got back to work, telling myself that I would be fine from now on.
 Little did I know that the exact same episode recurred the following week.
 On Thursday, on the eve of getting back to work, I decided that I could not live like that anymore.
 I needed to get my life back.
-And I made the decision to resign from my job of 15 years.
+And I made the decision to resign from my job of nearly 16 years.
 Looking back now, resigning from my job and quitting the environment where I endured a lot was the best decision that I could have ever made for my health and for myself.

 After resigning from my job, my chronic fever and body aches gradually subsided till they completely disappeared.
 However, my PTSD symptoms proved to be more complex.
 I realised that even though I’d left my job environment, anything in my daily life could remind me of my bullying experience and trigger off panic or anxiety.
 Even though I’d turned to natural methods to heal from my traumatic experience, the PTSD symptoms still persisted no matter what.
 It was when I started to do some somatic body work that the PTSD symptoms started to ease.
 I’m now nearing the end of my healing journey and stronger than ever to reach out to other victims of bullying to help them heal and thrive.